 The next two tools I use in combination – they are Snagit with YouTube.
 I manage a global team and many of my employees are overseas in Japan.
 Given the time differences in Japan and here in Silicon Valley, using a screen capture tool with video, like SnagIt, I can respond to messages in a more detailed and personal way, share ideas and provide project and budget approvals as needed.
 I then upload these SnagIt videos to YouTube in private viewing mode and share links with relevant employees.
 It’s a more personal way to communicate when live video conferencing and audio isn’t possible given our differing time zones.

 A book called “The Path: Find Fulfillment through prosperity from Japan’s Father of Management.”
 It was originally written in Japanese by Konosuke Matsushita, the founder of Panasonic, and this link has the English translated version.
 The book taught me to take challenges with my business and in the way I manage it.
 The book also taught me how to innovate at every level, get through tough times and to trust in my employees tapping into their individual strengths.

-What people have influenced your thinking and might be of interest to others?It’s actually a very large group of people – 1,000 CEOs, to be exact.
+It’s actually a very large group of people – 1,000 CEOs, to be exact.
 When I was 25 years old and still learning how to be a CEO, I set a goal to motivate myself: meet with 1,000 successful and tenured CEOs to learn how to identify a great one from a mediocre or bad one.
 I learned so many lessons through the experience.
 Most importantly, I learned how to take accountability for my company and what happens to it.
 In other words, not to project negative outcomes onto my employees.